 Political culture, closely related to ideology, is also a concept that will be used to explain and evidence the historical and cultural roots of torture.
 Much like ideology, political culture is a much discussed but often poorly understood or defined concept.
 Gabriel Almond notes how political culture is often understood broadly as “attitudes to politics,” “political values,” “national character” or “cultural ethos.”
 Almond, however, criticizes these imprecise definitions, instead asserting that “every political system is embedded in a particular pattern of orientations to political action.”
 Alternatively, Ronald Formisano defines political culture as “basic beliefs and values commitments” but also the “primordial attachments” of a community, noting that it also illuminates forms of power and their consequences.
 Finally, Robert Berkhofer notes that “political culture was given causal efficacy, as well as being caused,” noting that political culture is drawn from the history and experience of a political community, but that it also shapes future decisions, actions and attitudes.

 Political culture has much in common with the notion of ideology, both relating to deeply held convictions and beliefs.
 Political culture, however, can be distinguished from ideology in two respects.
 Firstly, political culture relates to attitudes that characterize a broad populace, or a significant majority, as opposed to ideologies, which can be more fragmented and held by smaller groups or even individuals.
 Moreover, political culture tends to be more specific, relating, as Almond states, to particular attitudes and orientations towards political action.
 Ideology, as will be further discussed, tends to relate to broader beliefs, notions and ontologies rather than specific policies or actions.
 Ideology, therefore, may help to explain elements of political culture, the attitudes and actions that we observe in a particular community.
 The ideologies explained and identified throughout this thesis, it is argued, are relevant and widespread enough to inspire the acceptance of or justification of torture in the U.S., a notable and influential element of U.S. political culture.
-Harry Eckstein that political culture is “one of two still viable general approaches to political theory and explanation” and can help atone for the failings or shortfalls of rational-choice theory in the explanation of political phenomena, both domestic and international.
+Harry Eckstein claims that political culture is “one of two still viable general approaches to political theory and explanation” and can help atone for the failings or shortfalls of rational-choice theory in the explanation of political phenomena, both domestic and international.
 Political culture is thus an engaging concept given the seemingly contradictory, and even irrational, presence of torture in the twenty-first century.

 Two existing themes in the literature, that will be used to support the argument in this thesis, are racial superiority and public opinion and their relevance to torture.
 Fascinating studies of the role of racial superiority and torture include John Dower’s depiction of the racial prejudice, stereotyping and myth in U.S-Japanese conflicts in World War Two and Paul Kramer’s proposal that race was the primary ingredient in the “colonial discourse” that vindicated oppression, violence and torture in the Philippines.
 This thesis will build upon these more isolated accounts of racism and torture, drawing parallels between the justification of torture in many cases to show the continuation and stability of these ideologies amongst public officials, the military and the public alike.